kirankumar-Matham96/IMDB-Clone/README.md

 - Add/remove any movie to/from your favorite list.
 This list will persist.
 - Cannot add duplicate items to the favorite list.
 - View details of each movie, including title, description, ratings, and release date.

+## NOTE

+- After searching for some words in any of the search, if the user clicks on submit button in the other search, the former search will get cleared and trending movies will load as default.